Stomach Cancer

 After removal of stomach, patient needs to make some adjustments in diet:

-• Frequent small meals, e.g. 6 meals a day and avoid eating too much, otherwise there may be vomit, diarrhea, dizziness and low blood pressure.
+• Frequent small meals, e.g. six meals a day and avoid eating too much, otherwise there may be vomit, diarrhea, dizziness and low blood pressure.
 Avoid any drinks during and after meals to prolong the time that the food stays in the stomach to help absorption.

 • Choose food which is easy to digest

-• Get used to chewing food slowly
+• Get used to chewing food slowly and thoroughly

 • Take a rest after meals to prevent indigestion